 Note - On the first and last day of course there will be other Outward Bound groups at the same starting and ending locations as your crew.
-These other groups may not be affinity courses, nor match the identities of your affinity course if they are.
 Typically, several crews will meet simultaneously at the airport to transport to the course start location.
 With the exception of course start/end travel and activities, you will be contained within your course-specific crew.